lazyatom/kintama/README.md

 Helpers
 -------

-If you want to make methods available in your tests, you have a few options.
-You can define them inline:
+If you want to make methods available in your tests, you can define them thusly:

     context "my face" do
       should "be awesome" do
         assert_equal "awesome", create_face.status
       end

-      helpers do
       def create_face
         Face.new(:name => "james", :eyes => "blue", :something => "something else")
       end
     end
-    end

-Ideally I would've liked to make this syntatically similar to defining a private method in a class, but for various reasons that was not possible.
-Anyway, your other options are including a module:
+Your other options are including a module:

     module FaceHelper
       def create_face